yromariogh/curriculum/content/authors/leon/_index.md

 ---
 # Display name
-title: Roman Jacome
+title: Leon Suarez

 # Full name (for SEO)
-first_name: Roman Alejandro
+first_name: Leon
-last_name: Jacome Carrascal
+last_name: Suarez

 # Is this the primary user of the site?